vijaynallagatla/vjvector/CURSOR_INSTRUCTIONS.md

 - **Profiling**: Include benchmarks for critical paths
 - **Metrics**: Add Prometheus metrics for monitoring

+### 4. Documentation and API Spec Maintenance
+- **OpenAPI Spec Updates**: Whenever changes are made to existing API endpoints, models, or response structures, immediately update the OpenAPI specification in `docs/api/openapi.yaml`
+- **Regression Documentation**: If a regression is committed that affects existing features, document the changes in relevant documentation files and update any affected API examples
+- **Version Compatibility**: Maintain backward compatibility documentation when possible, or clearly document breaking changes
+- **API Examples**: Keep examples in `examples/` directory synchronized with current API behavior
+- **Change Tracking**: Update relevant sections in `docs/` when features are modified, deprecated, or removed
+- **Integration Tests**: Ensure that any API changes are reflected in integration tests and that they pass before merging

+**Critical**: Before committing any changes that modify existing functionality, verify that:
+1. OpenAPI specs are updated to reflect the new behavior
+2. Relevant documentation is updated to explain the changes
+3. Examples and integration tests are updated and passing
+4. Breaking changes are clearly documented with migration guides if applicable

 ## 🧠 AI-Specific Implementation Guidelines

 ### 1. Vector Operations